lmcad-unicamp/oi-dbt/README.md

 ### LICENSE

-This project is being developed at the Institute of Computing - Unicamp as Vanderson M. Rosario <vandersonmr2@gmail.com> masters thesis.
+This project is being developed at the Institute of Computing - Unicamp as @vandersonmr masters thesis.
 You are free to contact him and use the code under the MIT LICENSE.

 The OI-DBT is part of The OpenISA Project: an infrastructure for a new, open source and fast emulated architecture.